niceume/datasailr/README.md

 ## How to install

-### CRAN

-DataSailr package is available on CRAN.
+### Install from source package

+Previously, DataSailr was available on CRAN, but it is only provided as a source on Github.
+You can download a source package and installs it by compiling it.
+DataSalir package is created by combining this repository with libsailr and Onigmo, which is done with DataSailr toolchain.
+The Github Action of the toolchain repositoy provides the source package.
+You can download it as follows and can install it on R.

 ```
+curl -f -L https://github.com/niceume/datasailr_toolchain/releases/download/0.8.12/datasailr_latest.tar.gz -o datasailr_latest.tar.gz

-# Start R interpreter
+R
-install.packages("datasailr")
+> install.packages("./datasailr_latest.tar.gz", repos = NULL, type="source")
 ```

-### Binaries

-Binaries are provided at "https://datasailr.io/download"

 ### Install from source

+* Install from datasailr_toolchain repository

+You can also install DataSailr with DataSailr_toolchain repository by yourself.
 For compilation, autotools, bison, flex and some other UNIX programs are required.

-DataSailr_toolchain repository provides a way to create CRAN package, and to install it.
-CRAN package requires some rules.
-For example, std::cout is not used, but Rcpp::Rcout needs to be used.
-Also, DataSailr repository itself does not include libsailr and Onigmo.
-When including those libraries for CRAN package, additional copy right holders need to be listed in DESCRIPTION file.
-If you do not need these modifications, installing from DataSailr repository itself is also an acceptable way..

-* Install from datasailr_toolchain repository

 ```
 git clone https://github.com/niceume/datasailr_toolchain.git
 cd datasailr_toolchain
-./create_datasailr_pkg.sh
-./create_packages.sh
+./create_datasailr_source.sh
+./build_datasailr_package.sh
 ```

 * Install from datasailr repository

+It is also possible to install only with this repository just to run DataSailr.
+However it is not suited for distribution purpose, because some modifications are needed to be done by DataSailr_toolchain including collecting author information.

 ```
 git clone <datasailr repository>